rileymiller/riley-miller-personal-site/content/blog/java-solid-principles-spring-boot-pt1/index.md

 The `@RestController` annotation is used to tell Spring that the class describes an [endpoint](https://smartbear.com/learn/performance-monitoring/api-endpoints/) that should be made available over the web.

 The `@RequestMapping` annotation over the `index()` method is used to tell Spring that any HTTP request sent to the `/` route of the application should execute this method.

+To stop the server, hit the red stop button in the Eclipse environment.

 That's it for the article, you're now ready to take on the SOLID Spring Boot assignments.